Monday, September 30, 2013

 And what a crowded field: From the beautifully scripted and acted Quiz Show and Shawshank Redemption, to the unique, anti-narrative of 'Hong Kong Second Wave' film master, Wong Kar Wai, and his challenging Chungking Express (which was a favorite of Tarantino's).
 There were also a couple of superb documentaries, which Oscar inexplicably ignored

 Above these stands my #2, Exotica from Canadian writer/director Atom Egoyan.
 Focused around a strip club, the story explores the tragic and dispirited lives of its characters.
-It is one of the most original, complex and sad/touching movies I've ever seen (See Roger Ebert's thoughtful essay on the film at his website rogerebert.com).
+It's original, complex and sad/touching.

-My #1 is Kryzystof Kieslowski's Three Colors: Red.
+My #1 is Kryzsztof Kieslowski's Three Colors: Red.
 The final chapter in a trilogy, it is a poignant piece that excels on every cinematic level - from color to sound to editing to script.
-I loved Film Critic Geoff Andrew’s insightful critique...
+I loved Film Critic Geoff Andrew’s insights...

 "While Kieslowski dips into various interconnecting lives, the central drama is the electrifying encounter between Valentine - caring, troubled - and the judge, whose tendency to play God fails to match, initially, the girl's compassion.
 It's a film about destiny and chance, solitude and communication, cynicism and faith, doubt and desire; about lives affected by forces beyond rationalization.
 The assured direction avoids woolly mysticism by using material resources - actors, color, movement, composition, sound - to illuminate abstract concepts.
 Stunningly beautiful, powerfully scored and immaculately performed, the film is virtually flawless, and one of the very greatest cinematic achievements of the last few decades.
 A masterpiece."